siqah/TermsSnap/README.md

-# TermsSnap - AI-Powered Terms & Conditions Analyzer
+# TermsSnap - Terms & Conditions Analyzer

-A Chrome extension that helps users understand and evaluate Terms & Conditions agreements by providing AI-powered summaries and risk assessments.
+A Chrome extension that helps users understand and evaluate Terms & Conditions agreements by providing summaries and risk assessments.

 ## Features

 - 🔍 Automatic detection of Terms & Conditions pages
-- 📝 AI-powered summarization of key points
+- 📝 Summarization of key points
 - ⚠️ Risk assessment of concerning clauses
 - 🎨 Clean, user-friendly interface
-- 🔒 Local processing option for privacy
+- 🔒 Local processing for enhanced privacy
 - 📱 Responsive design that works on all screen sizes
+- 🎨 Customizable icon set for different states

 ## Installation